Conversations with children and young people

 Further tips for caring for younger children:

-- Ask children what they have heard about coronavirus (COVID-19).
+- Ask children what they have heard about COVID-19.

 - The way parents behave can have a significant effect on children.
 Keep conversations calm and focused on the facts.
-Emphasise efforts that are being taken to contain coronavirus (COVID-19).
+Emphasise efforts that are being taken to contain COVID-19.

 - Model health-promoting behaviours for your children.
 For example, teach them to wash their hands with soap and water for 20 seconds.